A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: Conclusion

 While we believe that LRS models which perform poorly in Montezuma would face even more significant convergence issues in more complex real-world scenarios, we acknowledge the limited scope of this work -- the impact of rewarding partially matched trajectories may vary depending on the tasks' difficulty levels.
 For instance, in the case of Montezuma room A1, which is a simpler task compared to room A2 and B3, we observed that LRS agents learned faster compared to PPO+RND agents.
 Nevertheless, the results from the simulated LRS models indicated that the convergence was still severely hampered by the presence of false positive rewards.
 Specifically, we observed that the influence of false positive rewards may be alleviated in environments with smaller action spaces, as demonstrated by \citet{du2023guiding}.
 Moreover, we recognise that the benefits of suboptimal LRS can outweigh its drawbacks in scenarios where exploration is undesirable.
 For instance, 1) in dangerous real-world environments, exploration can be costly; or 2) in tasks that require repeated actions, naive exploration may not provide additional benefits.

 We suggest two directions for improvement.
-First, the future work should consider the compositionality of the language instructions.
+First is to consider the compositionality of the language instructions.
 One potential approach is to turn the scalar reward signals into vectorised multi-label rewards.
 This could mitigate ambiguity in reward signals by explicitly representing the level of satisfaction for different types of constraints.
-Second, the type of rewarding may not be limited to immediate numerical rewards for RL algorithms.
-Instead, we can formulate the learning problem as a trajectory optimisation problem (e.g., \citet{janner2022planning}), using language instructions to directly upvote a set of matched trajectories.
-The new update rule may help to avoid cumulative rollout errors caused by single-step reward models, and thereby improving the learning efficiency.
+Second, the type of rewarding shall not be limited to immediate numerical rewards for RL algorithms.
+We could formulate the learning problem as a trajectory optimisation problem (e.g., \citet{janner2022planning}), using language instructions to directly upvote a set of matched trajectories.
+This may help to avoid cumulative rollout errors caused by single-step reward models, and thereby improving the learning efficiency.